Estimated read time4 min read

 A good rule of thumb when it comes to eating complete protein foods is to grab both a legume and a grain, says Escobar, like beans and rice.
 But don’t forget to mix things up by choosing different types of legumes and different varieties of grains.

 Also, keep in mind that you don’t have to eat these combinations in the same sitting if you don’t want to, Slater says.
-If you’re eating the foods like a champ.
+If you’re eating the foods in their diet.
+After all, this key.

-The last piece of advice on getting in complete protein foods: Know the best way to ensure you eat a healthy diet that meets all your nutritional needs is to plan out your meals, says Slater.
+Why You Need Protein to Power Your Runs healthy diet that meets all your nutritional needs is to plan out your meals, says Slater.
 While you don’t have to get super specific on recipes or serving sizes, it’s good to have a general idea of what foods you’ll eat in a day to help you meet your protein needs ahead of time.
 You can then fill in gaps where you see them.
 You can also consider teaming up with a registered dietitian to double check your nutrition plan or use a nutrition tracker to see the big picture on your diet—just make it one you enjoy eating.

 Headshot of Monique Lebrun